 The information we hold about you personally for these purposes will, therefore, be with your knowledge and consent.

 We may also hold identifiable information, at the level of NHS number, or use de-identified or anonymised information for non-direct health care purposes such as:

 Access to the identifiable information is strictly controlled and it is only used when it is absolutely necessary to use identifiable information.
-The CCG currently pseudonymises this information for non-direct health care purposes but is moving towards a new system whereby the CCG does not receive information that can be used to identify individual patients.
+The CCG currently pseudonymises much of this information for non-direct health care purposes so that the CCG does not receive information that can be used to identify individual patients.
 This system is called Pseudonymisation at source, for further information please see section below.

 If you do have any concerns about us holding your personal information, then please tell us and we can explain the way this may affect our ability to help and discuss alternative arrangements available to you.

 Invoice validation is an important process.
-It involves using your NHS number to check that we are the CCG that is responsible for paying for your treatment.
+In some circumstances it involves using your NHS number to check that we are the CCG that is responsible for paying for your treatment.
 We can also use your NHS number to check whether your care has been funded through specialist commissioning, which NHS England will pay for.
 The process makes sure that the organisations providing your care are paid correctly.